Rates and payments

 Special Rate Variation

 The former Queanbeyan City Council gained approval for an ongoing Special Rate Variation of 5.8% to fund maintenance and upgrades to roads, footpaths and parks and sportsfields.
 A successful SRV application is the only way councils can increase their rate income above the rate peg amount.
 The one-off 5.8% increase was applied in 2011-12 and since then rates in the former Queanbeyan area have only increased by the rate peg amount.

 Rate path following merger

 Following the merger of Queanbeyan and Palerang councils, and all other merged councils in NSW, the NSW Government announced a four-year freeze on the rate path for all merged councils.
 This means that until 2020, all merged councils can not increase rates above the rate peg and must continue along existing rating paths.
 Both the former Queanbeyan and Palerang councils had applied the maximum rate peg amount before the merger and this path will be in place for the four years following the merger.
 Council will be working to harmonise rates across the new Local Government Area in the lead up to the 2020-21 financial year.

 Residents can register to receive rates instalment notices electronically from Council.
 There is no charge for this service and you can check your notices at any time.
 You can also print, save and email all of your information.
 Once registered, rates notices will no longer be sent by mail and you will receive it by email approximately one month before due date.

 You will receive a rates notice four times a year unless you prefer to pay the whole amount in one instalment.
 Rate payments are due on 31 August, 30 November, 28 February and 31 May.
-If you live in the former Palerang Local Government Area you will also receive a separate notice for your water account which is due on the same dates listed above.

 We have a number of payment methods that are available for our residents.